 Plan description.
-Eligible employees of the School are provided with pensions through the School Division Trust Fund (SCHDTF)-a cost-sharing multiple-employer defined benefit pension plan administered by PERA.
+Eligible employees of the School are provided with pensions through the SCHDTF-a cost-sharing multiple-employer defined benefit pension plan administered by PERA.
 Plan benefits are specified in Title 24, Article 51 of the Colorado Revised Statutes (C.R.S.), administrative rules set forth at 8 C.C.R.
 1502-1, and applicable provisions of the federal Internal Revenue Code.
-Colorado State law provisions may be amended from time to time by the Colorado General Assembly.
-PERA issues a publicly available comprehensive annual financial report (CAFR) that can be obtained at www.copera.org/investments/pera-financial-reports.